Decking - What the is best choice for your home?

 Decking materials vary in price, from more expensive hardwoods to low-cost treated pine.
 The good news is there’s a material to suit every budget.

-Material of choice
+Decking material of choice

-See below for a comprehensive list of popular decking choices:
+We’ve put together a comprehensive list of popular decking choices:

 Because they are so heavy, installing hardwood decks can be quite tricky and harder to drill and nail into place.
-If you are willing to take the time and put in the extra work it’s an investment that will pay off in long run.
+If you are willing to take the time and put in the extra work it’s an investment that will pay off in the long run.

 One of the most commonly used timbers in and around Aussie homes, treated pine is a versatile and well-priced decking choice.
-Treated pine is Radiata Pine that’s been pressure-treated to withstand decay, fungi and termites.
+Treated pine is Radiata Pine that’s been pressure-treated to withstand decay, fungi, and termites.

 Composite decking comes in various timber looks, so no matter what look you’re going for there will be an option for you.

-Composite decking can be installed as a D.I.Y. project but it can be heavy to handle, so get lots of hands on deck!
+Composite decking can be installed as a D.I.Y. project but it can be heavy to handle, so get lots of hands on deck.

 Modular decking is real timber boards prefabricated into panels, making installation fast and simple.